-9.4.5 Energy strategies will need to clearly demonstrate that development complies with the Mayor's Energy Hierarchy and emission reduction targets.
-The scale of the development provides the opportunity to assess whether district-heating networks could be implemented in order to reduce carbon emissions.
+9.4.6 Energy strategies will need to clearly demonstrate that development complies with the Mayor's Energy Hierarchy and emission reduction targets.
+The scale of the development provides the opportunity to assess whether district-heating networks could be implemented in order to reduce carbon emissions, particularly in the long term.
 The Council will continue to work closely with the GLA and the Heat Network Delivery Unit in order to deliver a site-specific energy strategy appropriate for each development site, in accordance with development plan policies.